solarwinds/appoptics-apm-go/README.md

 Go support is currently in beta (though we run the instrumentation to process data in our production environment!) so please share any feedback you have; PRs welcome.
-Also, you can read more about how we use Go at AppOptics in our [blog post announcing our Go instrumentation]()!

 ## Getting started